CyberCodeCracker/Farm-Ai/README.md

 # Farm-Ai
-A crop recommendation system powered by ai to facilitate urban farmin
+A crop recommendation system powered by ai to facilitate urban farming

+It is our showcased project at the TechResolve Challenge